 Make meals easy

 We all tend to become low on energy as we age.
 With this comes a lack of energy or motivation to even perform daily tasks such as meal preparation.
-And that is accompanied by poor nutrition if care is not taken to ensure an elderly person is eating properly.
+And that is accompanied by poor nutrition in older adults if care is not taken to ensure seniors are eating properly.

 A first step in making sure our seniors eat healthily is to make meals easy to prepare.